 WHAT: Join DelhibyFoot to explore centuries-old Sufi traditions of music, qawwalis & shayari at Nizamuddin Basti (settlement), the home of Delhi’s most famous Sufi saint, Hazrat Nizamuddin Auliya.
 History tells us that the people’s saint Hazrat Auliya witnessed the rise & fall of thirteen Sultans in the Delhi Sultanate era.
 These ancient alleys where every brick, cobblestone, house & dome is steeped in more than 700 years of history; Where the living & breathing Sufi symphonies of music, colors & spiritual healings teach us lessons of love, hope & co-existence…Meander lanes where the mundane and mystical blend seamlessly, jostle in crowds who sell kaftans & kebabs, flowers & fragrances.
-Murmur a silent prayer, as Qawwals mesmerise you with soulful Qawaalis; Hear a thousand stories unravel as you gaze in awe at the architectural wonders of a bygone era!
+Murmur a silent prayer along with the ‘Qawwals’ (Sufi music singers) who mesmerise the audience with soulful Qawaalis on special evenings; Hear a thousand stories unravel as you gaze in awe at the architectural wonders of a bygone era!

 BEST TIMES TO VISIT: Evening 5PM onwards